Hiring in Technology and Transformation (Project and Change): More demand for tech talent as banking and financial services thrive

 Extending the highs of 2021, the hiring market for project and changes roles in Technology and Transformation bubbled with activity in the first half of 2022.
 Faiz Modak, Associate Director at Robert Walters Singapore, notes that recruitment demand soared because companies had reactivated budgets and projects that were put on hold during the pandemic.
 “The launch of virtual banks in Singapore has also created fresh demand for tech professionals with domain experience in banking and financial services,” he shares.
 “The fintech industry is also going through a growth stage, with the payments and e-commerce sectors leading the way.”

 While the tech talent crunch in Singapore persists, Faiz notes that companies will be able to fulfil their hiring needs as borders reopen.
 He adds, “The Tech.Pass initiative will help them attract senior tech talent who have worked in a global environment.
 These candidates will also have a positive impact on the local talent pool by imparting their skillsets and experience.”

-Read on to find out more about Faiz’s expectations of the labour market for Technology and Transformation professionals in 2023, with an emphasis on project and change roles.
+Read on to find out more about Faiz’s expectations of the labour market and hiring trends for Technology and Transformation professionals in 2023, with an emphasis on project and change roles.

 More firms expected to set up shop in Singapore

 “Singapore is a top financial hub.
 It came in third place in rankings, behind only to New York and London.
 Thus, many firms will continue to establish a strong tech footprint in Singapore,” reveals Faiz.
 “The local government has also set up various initiatives through the Economic Development Board and Infocomm Media Development Authority to attract foreign investment.
 A governance framework to ease the process of setting up business in Singapore has also been put in place, so we’ve seen many family offices and tech firms choosing Singapore for their regional base.”
 The toll that COVID has taken on China and Hong Kong markets have also spurred more companies to move to Singapore.